-Nest adds another layer/dimension into the analysis.
+Nest adds another layer/dimension to the analysis.

-- Two levels of nesting supported.
+- Two levels of nesting are supported.

 - Unnest changes from nesting to stacking multiple variables in the dimension.

-- When selecting a subset of elements you need to add them to your analysis.
+- When selecting a subset of elements, you need to add them to your analysis.
 The nest option will then become available.